badmrfrosty/OpenSMTPD-book/src/chapters/1030_The_roles_of_OpenSMTPD.md

 ## Mail Delivery and Mail Transfer Agents
-A mail that is sitting in the queue was either accepted for local delivery or for relying, so when the scheduler makes it schedulable the mail must be passed to the proper subsystem.
+A mail that is sitting in the queue was either accepted for local delivery or for relaying, so when the scheduler makes it schedulable the mail must be passed to the proper subsystem.

 Local deliveries happen through mail delivery agents.